FAQs

 d.
 A list of the providers it used.

-What are the consequences if Signatories can’t obtain approval from all borrowers under (existing) loan agreements to collect the relevant data for the calculations?
+What are the consequences if signatories can’t obtain approval from all borrowers under (existing) loan agreements to collect the relevant data for the calculations?

 It is the opinion of WFW that typically lenders will be well within their rights to ask their clients for this information.
-However, it is recognized that collecting 100% of relevant data may not be possible in some circumstances.
+However, it is recognised that collecting 100% of relevant data may not be possible in some circumstances.

 Is there a minimum threshold of data collection under which the calculations would be considered as non-relevant?

-No, there is no minimum threshold but Signatories are required to disclose the percentage of their eligible loan book for which they have non-disclosure.
-This percentage is calculated against % of Signatory’s debt in portfolio and gets published in the Annual Disclosure Report alongside Signatory’s climate alignment score.
+No, there is no minimum threshold but signatories are required to disclose the percentage of their eligible loan book for which they have non-disclosure.
+This percentage is calculated against % of signatory’s debt in portfolio and gets published in the Annual Disclosure Report alongside signatory’s climate alignment score.

 Would it be possible to run a test on a theoretical portfolio?

-Several Signatories ran a pilot.
+Several signatories ran a pilot.
 If you wish to run a test, please contact the Secretariat for further information.

 Classification societies

-How are organizations qualified as Recognized Organizations?
+How are organisations qualified as Recognized Organizations?

-The Secretariat will not approve the ROs but operate on a basis of trust that ROs authorized by the IMO DCS will be acceptable to perform services required to comply with the Poseidon Principles.
+The Secretariat will not approve the ROs but operate on a basis of trust that ROs authorised by the IMO DCS will be acceptable to perform services required to comply with the Poseidon Principles.

-Is it possible to source all the data needed to report on an entire portfolio from a single classification society, even though all vessels financed by the Signatory are not classed by the same classification society?
+Is it possible to source all the data needed to report on an entire portfolio from a single classification society, even though all vessels financed by the signatory are not classed by the same classification society?

 Classification societies are members of the International Association of Classification Societies (IACS) and as such can work together to share the data (and have done so in other contexts).